All Products

 Prerequisites

-• The cluster is of the Enterprise Edition, Basic Edition, Data Lakehouse Edition, or Data Warehouse Edition (Elastic mode).
+• The cluster is the Enterprise Edition, Basic Edition, Data Lakehouse Edition, or Data Warehouse Edition (Elastic mode).

-• Kernel version:
+• Kernel version requirements:

-To view and update the minor version of an AnalyticDB for MySQL cluster, log on to the AnalyticDB for MySQL console and go to the Configuration Information section of the Cluster Information page.
+To view and update the minor version, log on to the AnalyticDB for MySQL console and go to the Configuration Information section of the Cluster Information page.

-• Enable the task: SET ADB_CONFIG SERVERLESS_DATA_STORAGE_CHANGE_SCHEDULE_ENABLE = true;.
+• Enable the task: SET ADB_CONFIG SERVERLESS_DATA_STORAGE_CHANGE_SCHEDULE_ENABLE = true;

 Syntax